deepakag5/Cloud-Computing-AWS/Set up EMR/README.md

 Let’s not forget to terminate the cluster !
-(To avoid incurring unnecesary bill $$$)
+(To avoid incurring unnecessary charges $$$)